Capital punishment in Iran: Adultery

 Adultery (zina-e-mohsen) is punishable by 100 lashes for unmarried people and by death on the fourth offense.
-It is punishable by death by stoning (under moratorium since 2002, officially replaced in 2012, by an unspecified punishment) for married people and in all cases of incest.
+It is punishable by death (stoning) for married people and in all cases of incest.
 If an unmarried non-Muslim male has sexual relations with a Muslim female, the non-Muslim male will be put to death.
 Four witnesses (rather than two witnesses) are required to prove adultery, the person must confess four times, or they must be convicted by judge's knowledge (through definite circumstantial evidence).
-If the person confesses twice and is "repentant" or the victim's family forgives the adulterer, the judge can give a tazir sentence of 99 lashes instead, or imprisonment.
+If the person confesses twice and is "repentant" or the victim's family forgives the adulterer, the judge can give a tazir (discretionary) sentence of 99 lashes instead, or imprisonment.
 Convictions and executions for this crime are extremely rare, usually only carried out in the case of death and rare even then.

 Between 1979 and 2002, 40–76 adultery/incest executions (by stoning) were recorded for both men and women.
-After 2002, allegedly eight men were stoned to death and one woman hanged.
 Even if the actual numbers are higher, the punishment is nonetheless rare in proportion to confirmed cases of adultery.
 The punishment is given mostly in aggravated circumstances when the four witnesses or a confession is available and the spouse died.
 Most adulterers go unpunished, or receive a lighter sentence.
 Divorce is usually the most common method in dealing with adultery.

 Rape

-Rape (zina-be-onf) is related to adultery, has the same proof requirements, and is punishable by death by hanging.
-In Iran, for most part, convictions are made either by confession or "judge's knowledge", rather than witnesses.
-10–15% of executions in Iran are for rape.
+Rape (zina-be-onf) is related to adultery, has the same proof requirements, and is punishable by death (hanging).
+In Iran, for the most part, convictions are made either by confession or "judge's knowledge", rather than witnesses.

 In many cases the rape victim settles the case by accepting compensation (jirah) in exchange for withdrawing the charges or forgiving the rapist.
-This is similar to diyyeh, but equal to a woman's dowry.
+This is similar to diyya, but equal to a woman's dowry.
 A woman can also receive diyya for injuries sustained.
 Normally, the rapist still faces tazir penalties, such as 100 lashes and jail time for immoral acts, and often faces further penalties for other crimes committed alongside the rape, such as kidnapping, assault, and disruption of public order.